Cannabis genetics: how does weed strains lineage work

 Cannabis genetics explained

-Modern hybrids often take the best cannabis genetics and cross them in an attempt to find offspring which exhibit superior properties to either parent.
+Modern breeders often take the best cannabis genetics and cross them in an attempt to find offspring which exhibit superior properties to either parent.
 This process of ‘selective breeding’ is often repeated over several generations.
 It allows the skilled breeder the chance to push cannabis genetics to their limit.
 When fully stabilised, the best cannabis genetics are the foundation of the finest cannabis seeds.
 Much cannabis strain lineage can be traced back to the 3 main foundations of modern cannabis breeding, Haze, Skunk and Kush.

 |Haze, Skunk and Kush.
 The 3 foundations of modern cannabis genetics|